-Autodesk Prodsmart allows you to create and perform Inventory Counts, so that you can guarantee the accuracy of your current inventory.
+Autodesk Fusion Operations allows you to create and perform Inventory Counts, so that you can guarantee the accuracy of your current inventory.

-If you want to perform Inventory Counts, talk to your account manager so he tells you what is needed to turn on the feature that enables you to do so.
+If you want to perform Inventory Counts, talk to your account manager so he/she tells you what is needed to turn on the feature that enables you to do so.

 Check below how this feature works.

-For now, we’ll create our own example in order to move on with the explanation of this feature: code ‘IC WH2, Receiving DD01 and Wood’, for January 12th at 11:59AM, counting all locations from Warehouse 2 by worker Jane Doe with a 10% Deviation Threshold, and counting location DD01 from warehouse Receiving and all locations in warehouse Receiving containing the product Wood.
+For now, we’ll create an example to move on with the explanation of this feature: code ‘RTX Count’, for November 30th at 5:00 PM, counting all locations from Warehouse 'WH-BHM', by workers Mary and Theresa, with a 10% Deviation Threshold.

 How to perform and record a Inventory Count